webdevlex/testing/README.md

   <img src="./front-end/src/assets/images/Animation-2.gif" alt="getting started" width="600"/>

 6. Press the + button and you're now friends! 🎶
-7. Lets get in touch with your new friend by clicking on the _Message_ button, typing in your message, and clicking send.
+7. Get in touch with your new friend by clicking on the _Message_ button, typing in your message, and clicking send.

 ## Built With